 University presidents and chancellors from all 10 FBS conferences and Notre Dame serve on the College Football Playoff Board of Managers and govern the administrative operations, with commissioners (the management committee) managing the event.
 A small staff in the playoff office in Irving, Texas, carries out the day-to-day responsibilities.

 A talented group of high-integrity individuals with experience as coaches, student-athletes, college administrators and journalists, along with sitting athletics directors, comprise the selection committee.
 Members of the committee are: Kirby Hocutt (chair), Frank Beamer, Jeff Bower, Herb Deromedi, Chris Howard, Tom Jernstedt, Bobby Johnson, Jeff Long, Rob Mullens, Dan Radakovich, Gene Smith, Steve Wieberg and Tyrone Willingham.

 - Rank the top 25 teams and assign the top four to semifinal sites.

 - Assign teams to New Year’s bowls.

 - Attempt to avoid rematches of regular-season games and repeat appearances in specific bowls.

 - Consider geography.

 Participants in the New Year’s Bowls

-The Fiesta, Cotton and Peach Bowls will host displaced conference champions and the top-ranked champion from a non-contract conference.
+When not hosting semifinals, the Cotton, Fiesta and Peach Bowls will welcome displaced conference champions and the top-ranked champion from a non-contract conference.
 The highest-ranked available teams will fill any other berths.
-The Selection Committee will make the pairings.
+The selection committee will make the pairings.